Menu

 • Aim for a series of short study sessions with regular breaks.

-• Balance out your study with social, sporting or community activities: university clubs, sports, gym etc. You are more than just a study robot.
+• Balance out your study with social, sporting or community activities: university clubs, sports, the gym etc. You are more than just a study robot.
 Rest and recreation will balance out your studies and give you time to re-charge your batteries.

 • Become self-aware of your study distractions.
 Find strategies for managing distractions.
 For example, if gaming distracts you, schedule gaming into your weekly calendar, as a reward for tasks completed.